 The GDB Debt Recovery Authority (the "DRA" or the "Authority") is a statutory public trust and governmental instrumentality of the Commonwealth of Puerto Rico (the "Commonwealth") created pursuant to the GDB Restructuring Act, Act No. 109 of August 24, 2017, as amended by Act No. 147 of July 18, 2018 (the "GDB Restructuring Act") enacted by the Legislative Assembly of the Commonwealth for the purpose of facilitating the restructuring of certain Government Development Bank for Puerto Rico's (the "GDB") indebtedness and release of certain claims against GDB (also known as Participating Bond Claims) pursuant to a voluntary out-of-court debt restructuring process under Title VI of the Puerto Rico Oversight, Management, and Economic Stability Act ("PROMESA").
 This voluntary process was also known as a Qualifying Modification.
-PROMESA was enacted seeking to provide the Commonwealth and its public corporations and instrumentalities with fiscal and economic discipline, through, among other things, the establishment of the Financial Oversight and Management Board for Puerto Rico (the "Oversight Board").
-On the closing date of the Qualifying Modification (November 29, 2018 or "Closing Date"), the DRA issued approximately \$2.6 billion of 7.500% GDB Debt Recovery Authority Bonds due August 20, 2040, where the holders of the Participating Bond Claims).
+PROMESA was enacted seeking to provide the Commonwealth and its public corporations and instrumentalities with fiscal and economic discipline, through, among other things, the establishment of the (the "Oversight Board").
+On the closing date of the Qualifying Modification (November 29, 2018 or "Closing Date"), the DRA issued approximately \$2.6 billion of 7.500% GDB Debt Recovery Authority Bonds due August 20, 2040 (the "Existing Bonds"), where the holders of the Participating Bond Claims at GDB exchanged their claims for the bonds issued (at an exchange rate of 55% of such Participating Bond Claims).
+Upon the execution of the Qualifying Modification, the Existing Bonds issued by the DRA did not initially provide for any distribution associated to the claims from the Public Finance Corporation bondholders ("PFC Claims") who were not part of the Participating Bonds Claims; however, the Indenture governing the Restructuring Bonds provided for the potential of additional DRA Bonds to be issued to cover any potential PFC Claims on these bonds or underlying letters of credit.
+On December 14, 2023 the DRA issued \$47,690,561 aggregate principal amount of 7.500% GDB Debt Recovery Authority Bonds (Taxable) due August 20, 2040 (the "Additional Bonds"), to resolve the PFC Claims (See Note 8 to the basic financial statements for more information on the Additional Bonds issued).

 The Qualifying Modification process for GDB was certified by the Oversight Board on May 8, 2018, under Section 601(g)(2)(A) of PROMESA and subsequently certified and approved by the United States District Court for the District of Puerto Rico on November 7, 2018, as required under PROMESA.
-Pursuant to the Qualifying Modification, the GDB assigned and transferred to the DRA (executed through a Master Transfer Agreement on the Closing Date) the Transferred Property (as described in the next paragraph) to secure the bonds issued and future additional bonds ("Restructuring Bonds") by a statutory lien on the Transferred Property and collections thereon (the Transferred Property and its collection thereon comprise the Restructuring Property).
+Pursuant to the Qualifying Modification, the GDB assigned and transferred to the DRA (executed through a Master Transfer Agreement on the Closing Date) the Transferred Property (as described in the next paragraph) to secure the bonds issued, including the Additional Bonds(together the "Restructuring Bonds"), by a statutory lien on the Transferred Property and collections thereon (the Transferred Property and its collection thereon comprise the Restructuring Property).